Turkish lira hits new depths ahead of another expected rate cut

-ANKARA, Nov 16 (Reuters) - Turkey's lira weakened nearly 0.8% on Tuesday to a new record low of 10.14 against the U.S. dollar, weighed down by expectations of another unorthodox rate cut from the central bank this week.
+ANKARA, Nov 16 (Reuters) - Turkey's lira weakened 1.3% on Tuesday to a new record low of 10.22 against the dollar, weighed down by expectations of another interest rate cut by a central bank that analysts say is buckling to political pressure.

-The bank is expected to cut its policy rate to 15% from 16% this week, according to a Reuters poll, though inflation remains near 20%.
-The lira depreciation - the worst in emerging markets - in turn stokes prices via imports.
+The central bank is expected to cut its key rate to 15% from 16% this week, according to a Reuters poll, though inflation remains near 20%.

+The bank has said inflation pressure is temporary and has slashed rates by 300 basis points since September.
+That was when the lira selloff gained steam and, in turn, stoked prices via Turkey's heavy imports.

+Erdogan frequently calls for lower rates to boost the economy and has rapidly overhauled the bank's leadership, including firing its governor early this year and another three monetary policy committee (MPC) members last month.

 Odile Renaud-Basso, president of the European Bank for Reconstruction and Development, told Reuters investors need to see a clear and credible policy framework in Turkey.